-Fainting spells often tied to too many meds at once, study saysNovember 5th, 2012 in Medications /
+Fainting spells often tied to too many meds at once, study saysNovember 5, 2012 in Medicine & Health / Medications

 (HealthDay)—Taking too many medications at the same time could lead to repeated fainting episodes, a new study reveals.

 "Simply stated, the more antihypertensive pills a patient takes, the greater the likelihood of a possible fainting spell under certain circumstances," explained one cardiologist, Dr. David Friedman, chief of Heart Failure Services at North Shore-LIJ's Plainview Hospital in Plainview, N.Y.
 He was not involved in the new research.

 In the study, Danish researchers led by Dr. Martin Ruwald of Copenhagen University Hospital Gentofte looked at more than 127,000 patients, median age 64, who were hospitalized for fainting between 1997 and 2009.